Category Archives: alcohol

 *I am not going to say that either the Wingnuts or the Crybabies have better or worse columnists, but I will say that the Wingnuts seem to have a monopoly on the truly entertaining crazy women columnists.

-Researchers at the concluded that ethanol — an intoxicating agent in alcohol — does not cause memory to decrease, as widely believed, but instead locks it in place.
+Researchers at the University of Tokyo concluded that ethanol — an intoxicating agent in alcohol — does not cause memory to decrease, as widely believed, but instead locks it in place.
 The researchers, led by pharmacology professor Norio Matsuki, gave mild shocks to lab rats to condition them to fear.
 As a result, the rats would freeze in terror and curl up the moment they were put in their cages.

 I hope the research paper cites “Haggard, Merle: Tonight The Bottle Let Me Down“